We use UPS & Fedex for fast and reliable shipping.

-I believe many people are initially attracted to Jianzhan because of its glaze color and surface crystals.
-But why do crystals appear on the surface of a Jianzhan?
+I believe many people are initially attracted to Tenmoku because of its glaze color and surface crystals.
+But why do crystals appear on the surface of a Tenmoku?

-It is a common description of the unique technique used to make Jianzhan.
+It is a common description of the unique technique used to make Tenmoku.

 The origin of glaze.